Cases

 Case Officer

-Case Officer is the person ultimately responsible for the Case.
+This field sets the person ultimately responsible for the Case.
+The Case Officer receives notifications when someone else updates the Case.
 A Coordinator selects a person from the list to assign the Case, or a Case Officer can assign new cases to themselves.

 Field Officer